borntofrappe/fullstack-d3/README.md

 `x` and `y` are updated to refer to the coordinates of the selected data point.

-The identifier is useful to target and remove the element as the mouse leaves the elements.
+The `id` attribute is useful to target and remove the element as the mouse leaves the elements.

 ```js
 bounds.select("#tooltipCircle").remove();
 ```

-### Line
+### Line Chart

 The final interactive demo provides more details for a line chart, a visualization similar to the one introduced in the first chapter, `01 Line Chart`.
-The biggest change is that the chart focuses on a subset of the entire data, on the first one hundred observations.
+The biggest change is that the chart focuses on a subset of the entire data.

 ```js
 const data = await d3.json("../../nyc_weather_data.json");